 While admitting a causal role to social factors is of course an improvement on the purely biomedical model, if that role is limited to a position in a causal chain that leads inexorably to biological processes, then we have not moved past the biomedical model in any meaningful way.
 We have just stretched it out a bit.
 While the biopsychosocial model is not pure biological reductionism or determinism, we are nevertheless talking about experiences that are only relevant in their effect on biological processes which then determine the ‘disorder.’
 It is these processes that remain the focus — the main treatments (e.g. drugs, ECT) have remained the same — evidencing the supposed incorporation of the social world is nothing of the sort.
 The actual meaningful dimensions of our social experience remain absent from the explanations and, as result, from the primary interventions.

-Defenders of the model, however, believe that these criticisms can be resolved, that the model can be salvaged.
+Defenders of the model, however, believe that these criticisms can be resolved, so that the model can be salvaged.
 The psychiatrist Ronald W. Pies, for instance, has reformulated the biopsychosocial model in the following way:

 Simply stated, the biopsychosocial (BPS) paradigm, as I conceive it, asserts that most (but not necessarily all) serious mental disorders are best understood as having a variety of causes and risk factors–including but not necessarily limited to biological, psychological and social components.
 (Dr Michael McGee has also emphasized the importance of the spiritual dimension in the origin and treatment of addictions and other psychiatric conditions, arguing for a “bio-psychosocialspiritual” approach)